proplot-dev/proplot/docs/why.rst

 ProPlot's core mission is to provide a smoother plotting experience for matplotlib's heaviest users.
-We accomplish this by *expanding upon* the object-oriented matplotlib API.
+We accomplish this by *expanding upon* matplotlib's object-oriented interface.
 ProPlot makes changes that would be hard to justify or difficult to incorporate into matplotlib itself, owing to differing design choices and backwards compatibility considerations.

-This page enumerates these changes and explains how they address the limitations of the matplotlib API.
+This page enumerates these changes and explains how they address the limitations of matplotlib's default interface.

 ..
    This page is not comprehensive --